-Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to Idaho and Wyoming.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Idaho, Nevada, and Wyoming.

-Habitat: Damp meadows to open forest and rocky slopes, moderate to mid-elevations in the mountains.
+Habitat: Damp meadows to open forest and rocky slopes at middle elevations in the mountains.

 Conservation Status: Not of concern